zcc33/google-covid-mobility/README.md

 ## Description of Data <a name ="description"> </a>

 The COVID-19 Open Data Set contains daily time series data of over 500 variables for over 20,000 locations.
-We mainly focused on the subset of US states and the variables related to mobility trends.
-We additionally looked at some other variables such as `stringency_index`, which summarizes the degree of enforced distancing imposed by a region's government.
+We focused on the overall US and states and features related to mobility trends.
+We additionally looked at variables such as `stringency_index`, which summarizes the degree of enforced distancing imposed by a region's government.
 The entire dataset is stored on the Google Cloud Platform and can be freely queried [there](https://console.cloud.google.com/bigquery?p=bigquery-public-data&d=covid19_open_data) using SQL.
 Location-specific subsets be downloaded by using a specific location key, such as `US` for the entire United States, and `US_MD` for the state of Maryland.

  Descriptions of the mobility data can be found [here](https://github.com/GoogleCloudPlatform/covid-19-open-data/blob/main/docs/table-mobility.md) and [here](https://www.google.com/covid19/mobility/).
 Descriptions of the stringency index and its associated governmental measures can be found [here](https://github.com/GoogleCloudPlatform/covid-19-open-data/blob/main/docs/table-government-response.md).